-Definitions and reconciliation to alternative performance measures
+5 Definitions and reconciliation to alternative performance measures

-Credit Assets Credit Assets are loans made to consumers and small businesses as well as other counterparties, together with related investments.
-Equity Assets Equity Assets are selected equity investments that are aligned with the Company's strategy and that present opportunities to enhance the Company's returns from its investments.
-Net asset value ("NAV") Net asset value represents the total value of the Group's assets less the total value of its liabilities.
-For valuation purposes, it is common to express the NAV on a per share basis.
-Ongoing charges Ongoing charges is calculated as a percentage of annualised ongoing charge over average reported NAV.
-Ongoing charges are those expenses of a type which are likely to recur in the foreseeable future.
-Premium If the share price of the Company is higher than the NAV per share, the Company's shares are said to be trading at a premium.
-The premium is shown as a percentage of the NAV.
-Discount If the share price of the Company is lower than the NAV per share, the Company's shares are said to be trading at a discount.
-The discount is shown as a percentage of the NAV.
-Fair Value The amount for which an asset could be exchanged, or a liability settled, between willing parties in an arm's length transaction.
-Registrar An entity that manages the Company's shareholder register.
-The Company's registrar is Computershare Investor Services PLC.
-Alternative Investment Fund ("AIF") An AIF, as defined in the AIFM Directive 2011/61/EU on Alternative Investment Fund Managers.
-LIBOR ("London Inter- Bank Offered Rate") The interest rate participating banks offer to other banks for loans on the London market.
-Whole Loan Credit Assets whereby the Group is exposed to the underlying risk and rewards of the loan Structured Loan Credit Asset whereby the Group typically has senior secured loans to specialty finance companies, whereby the security on our investment comprises the assets originated by the specialty finance company and the company provides the 'first loss' in the form of 'real capital' whilst we are provide the senior capital.
-Corporate guarantees also typically taken AIFM An Alternative Investment Fund Manager, as defined in the AIFM Directive.
-Pollen Street Capital Limited undertakes this role on behalf of the Company.
-Consumer Loan An amount of money lent to an individual for personal, family, or household purposes.

-Servicers Comprehensive loan servicing to support the full loan lifecycle, from origination, through account servicing to arrears management.
-Hedging An investment to reduce the risk of adverse price movements in an asset.
+Equity Assets Equity Assets redit Assets are loans made to consumers and small businesses as well as other punterparties, together with related investments. quity Assets are selected equity investments that are aligned with the Company's str with Assate are selected equity investments that are aligned with the Company's rategy and that present opportunities to enhance the Company's returns from its vestments. et asset value represents the total value of the Group's assets less the total value of its bilities.
+For valuation purposes, it is common to express the NAV on a per share basis. av ngoing charges is calculated as a percentage of annualised ongoing charge over rerage reported NAV.
+Ongoing charges are those expenses of a type which are likely recur in the foreseeable future. the share price of the Company is higher than the NAV per share, the Company's shares e said to be trading at a premium.
+The premium is shown as a percentage of the NAV. the share price of the Company is lower than the NAV per share, the Company's shares e said to be trading at a discount.
+The discount is shown as a percentage of the NAV. ne amount for which an asset could be exchanged, or a liability settled, between willing arties in an arm's length transaction. n entity that manages the Company's shareholder register.
+The Company's registrar is omputershare Investor Services PLC.
+AIF, as defined in the AIFM Directive 2011/61/EU on Alternative Investment Fund anagers.
+LIBOR ("London Inter- Th Bank Offered Rate") ne interest rate participating banks offer to other banks for loans on the London market.
+Whole Loan Cr loa redit Assets whereby the Group is exposed to the underlying risk and rewards of the an co the 're redit Asset whereby the Group typically has senior secured loans to specialty finance ompanies, whereby the security on our investment comprises the assets originated by e specialty finance company and the company provides the 'first loss' in the form of eal capital' whilst we are provide the senior capital.
+Corporate guarantees also typically ken Alternative Investment Fund Manager, as defined in the AIFM Directive.
+Pollen Street apital Limited undertakes this role on behalf of the Company.
+Consumer Loan An n amount of money lent to an individual for personal, family, or household purposes. omprehensive loan servicing to support the full loan lifecycle, from origination, through acount servicing to arrears management.
+Hedging An n investment to reduce the risk of adverse price movements in an asset.